Baylex/TW_widget/README.md

 ## Challenges
-I was able to get all the items in the dropdown menu.
+I was able to get all the input selections set up as dropdown menu items.
 However, I wanted to use the 0% to 100% as a spin button under the Developer tab.
-Unfortunately, the Excel Online version does not support the spin button from either the Form Control or the Active X control.
+Unfortunately, the Excel Online version does not support the spin button from either the Form control or the Active X control.
 I had to settle using the List option under Data Validation and used a reference array for the list.
 [Spin Buttons in Excel](https://support.microsoft.com/en-us/office/add-a-scroll-bar-or-spin-button-to-a-worksheet-f8443be3-ff00-4cad-bb2f-bf0f88ebf5bb)

 ## Future Versions
 The team wants to add the estimated stipend amounts based on the campus.
+However, the funding formulas will need some more time and work to disaggregate appropriately.